Kitty Pryde: Powers and abilities

 Kitty's powers appear to have increased over the years.
-During an X-Treme X-Men story arc she is kidnapped by Reverend William Stryker, she phases out of sync with Earth's rotation to move from one place in the world (east or west) to another seemingly instantaneously.
+During an X-Treme X-Men story arc, she phases out of sync with Earth's rotation to move from one place in the world (east or west) to another seemingly instantaneously.
 At the climax of Astonishing X-Men, Kitty phases a 10 mi (16 km) long "bullet" composed of super-dense alien metals through the entire planet Earth.
 This feat caused her considerable strain and she was unable to phase out of the bullet.
 Originally, Kitty found it difficult to impossible to phase only part of her body at a time.
 In the Days of Future Past story arc, she is possessed by her older future self, allowing her to solidify only her shoulder while phasing the rest of her body through Destiny—a feat explicitly beyond the 13-year-old Kitty's abilities.
 By contrast, the Kitty Pryde of Joss Whedon's run can punch and kick someone standing on the other side of a wall, selectively phasing and unphasing body parts as necessary.
 She can even run and leap through an armed opponent, grabbing their weapon as she passes by, which presumably requires her to solidify only the surface area of the palms of her hands and then immediately phase both her palms and the weapon.

-Besides her mutant powers, Kitty is a genius in the field of applied technology and computer science.
-She is highly talented in the design and use of computer hardware.
-She is a skilled pilot of piston and jet engine aircraft, and a competent pilot of certain advanced interstellar vehicles.
-She has previously shown a unique ability to wield the Soulsword and also be harmed by it.
-Since her possession by the ninja demon Ogun, she has been consistently shown to be an excellent hand-to-hand combatant, having since been endowed with a lifetime of training in the martial arts of Japanese ninja and samurai.
+Besides her mutant powers, Kitty is highly educated in applied technology and computer science, particularly in the design and use of computer hardware.
+She can pilot both piston and jet engine aircraft, as well as certain advanced interstellar vehicles.
+Kitty has also previously shown a unique ability to wield, and be harmed by, the Soulsword.
+After her possession by the ninja demon Ogun, she became an excellent hand-to-hand combatant, having been endowed with the equivalent of a lifetime of training in Japanese martial arts.